openmpf/openmpf-components/python/ClipDetection/README.md

 - `NUMBER_OF_TEMPLATES`: There are three template files that are included in the component, with the number of templates in each being 1, 7, and 80.
 The one template is a basic template, while the 7 and 80 come from the OpenAI team when trying to [improve performance](https://github.com/openai/CLIP/blob/main/notebooks/Prompt_Engineering_for_ImageNet.ipynb) on the ImageNet dataset.
 The default value is 80, while 1 and 7 are the only other valid inputs.
 Also this property is overridden if a `TEMPLATE_PATH` is specified.

 - `ENABLE_CROPPING`: A boolean toggle to specify if the image is to be cropped into 144 images of size 224x224 which cover all areas of the original.
 By default, this is set to true.
-This technique is described Section 7 of the paper "[Going deeper with convolutions](https://arxiv.org/abs/1409.4842)" from Szegedy, et al.
+This technique is described in Section 7 of the paper "[Going deeper with convolutions](https://arxiv.org/abs/1409.4842)" from Szegedy, et al.

 - `ENABLE_TRITON`: A boolean toggle to specify whether the component should use a Triton inference server to process the image job.
 By default this is set to false.